regob/vehicle_reid/README.md

 Baseline code for vehicle re-identification.
 Based on [layumi's person re-id repo](https://github.com/layumi/Person_reID_baseline_pytorch).
-The code is general, and works for any re-id task or dataset if the required annotation files are created.
+The code is general, and works for any re-id task or dataset (not just vehicles) if the required annotation files are created.

 **A vehicle re-id tutorial is available now in a